ladybug-tools/spider/pages/file-open.md

 ### Do you want your colleague or client to see the file?

 * Save the file to GitHub, DropBox or somewhere on the web with a public URL
-* Prepare a link using the 'Use a link' option and send the link to your client or cplleagu
+* Prepare a link using the 'Use a link' option and send the link to your client or colleague

 ### Are you loading the same file over and over again?